Director: Michael St. Michael @michaelstmichael

 Prune: Let’s talk fashion.
 What is your everyday style?

 Prune: Time to fashion prune.
-If you could eliminate one trend, what would it be?
+If you could eliminate one current trend, what would it be?